mansour-ahmed/mansour.blog/static/content/posts/pragmatic-programmer-1/pragmatic-programmer-1.md

 ## Be Pessimistic

-"**_Can't read value of undefined_** - Oh, but I thought this should never happen!".
+"**_Can't read value of undefined_** - Oh, but I thought this should never happen!"
 Does this sound familiar to you?

-Every programmer has a set of assumptions that they work based on.
+Every programmer has a set of assumptions that their work is based on.
 When it comes to assumptions, I learnt that being pessimistic pays off!

 For example, if I am developing an application that has an external dependency.
 I would have specific expectations regarding the data I would receive from these systems.
 Before processing any data I always have to validate the response given.
 Not only that I should validate the data, I also should handle cases when the "unexpected" happen.
 This way I am more confident that my work is more robust and resilient.